joegreene/CS_121_Fall_2014/Weekly Work/Week 1/README.md

 This hosts the activities we worked on during the SI class on 8/29/14.

 ### Topics
 Mostly review over CS 120 work.
-Same will be for next week.
-Third week should have new material.

 #### Activity 1